amergin/epimetal/docs/project/docs/userguide.md

 The heatmap cells can be clicked to draw the corresponding scatter plot of the two variables.

 ### P value cut-off
-By default, Plotter utilizes the Bonferroni correction to determine the p value cut-off value.
-Heat map cells exceeding the cut-off value are assigned in white color.
-You can disable the cut-off effect by selecting `Toggle correlation cutoff of p < value`.
+To avoid Type I error, a Bonferroni adjustment is applied, displaying the adjusted alpha level as the cut-off value.
+Heat map cells having a p value that exceeds the adjusted alpha level are displayed in white color.
+You can disable the Bonferroni adjustment by clicking on `Toggle correlation cutoff of p < value` on the upper-left settings menu.
+This will update the heat map to show all pairwise correlation colors regardless of their respective p value and whether they meet the cut-off criterion.

 ### Default color scale